rafaelrmb/rafaelrmb/README.md

+## Who am I?
 ### Hi there 👋
-I'm a full-stack web development student who's currently diving into the world of React and Angular.
+A full-stack web development student who's currently diving into the world of React and Angular.
 I'm passionate about coding and sharing knowledge!

-When I'm not coding, you can usually find me hanging out with my friends and family, playing video games, or watching movies.

-I'm always down to collaborate and chat about tech, games and movies so don't hesitate to reach out and say hi!
+Always down to collaborate and chat about tech, games and movies so don't hesitate to reach out and say hi!
 Let's make some awesome stuff together.

 🌱 I’m currently learning Angular, ReactJS and Node.js.